 For more information, Click Here

-If you would like to know more about our services please call us at 270-843-1500 or email us at email@example.com.
+If you would like to know more about our services please call us at (changing) or email us at firstname.lastname@example.org.
 You can also use our contact form by clicking the button below.

 New Leaf Center

-Dr. Wesley is the Regional Director of Western Kentucky and Assistant Professor with Lindsey Wilson College, School of Professional Counseling.
-He has been teaching at various levels for over 12 years and has worked in private practice for many years.
+Dr. Wesley is Professor and Dean of the School of Counseling at University of the Cumberlands.
+He has been teaching at various levels for over 13 years and has worked in private practice for many years.
 He is also the Chair for the Kentucky Board of Licensed Professional Counselors.
-Dr. Wesley …Read more →
+Dr. Wesley specializes in marriage and …Read more →

 Dr. Bluemlein is the Resident Faculty Supervisor for Hopkinsville, Kentucky and Assistant Professor with Lindsey Wilson College, School of Professional Counseling.
 He has been teaching at various levels for over 12 years and has worked in private practice for many years.
 He is the author of the audio CD “Strategic Mindfulness: Hypnosis for Strengthening Wellness.” …Read more →